JohnstonCode/svn-scm/README.md

 Please use a dedicated extension like [blamer-vs](https://marketplace.visualstudio.com/items?itemName=beaugust.blamer-vs)

 ## Settings
-Here is a table of settings with their default values.
+Here are all of the extension settings with their default values.
 To change any of these, add the relevant Config key and value to your VSCode settings.json file.
+Alternatively search for the config key in the settings UI to change its value.

 <!--begin-settings-->
 ```js